juliaguida/oystercard/algorithmic_complexity/README.md

 * [Here’s a table that shows the cost of operations on different data structures](https://en.wikipedia.org/wiki/Dynamic_array#Performance)
 * [Arrays](https://www.interviewcake.com/concept/python/array?) and [Dynamic Arrays](https://www.interviewcake.com/concept/python/dynamic-array)
 * [More on hashtables](https://www.interviewcake.com/concept/java/hash-map)
-* [Introduction to ruby hashes (an example of hash tables)](https://launchschool.com/blog/how-the-hash-works-in-ruby )
 * [An explanation of hashtables that has you build one in ruby](https://www.rubyguides.com/2017/02/hash-tables-explained/)

 - [ ] Looking at your less efficient algorithms, can you spot operations that have a high hidden cost?